-- A typical resonances situation arises for finite graphs with semiinfinite leads - Different resonances definitions: poles of continued resolvent, singularities of on-shell S matrix
+We note that resonances in the example came from perturbations of embedded eigenvalues.
+Let us look at this problem in more generality: - Most typical resonance situations arise for finite graphs with semiinfinite leads - Different resonances definitions: poles of continued resolvent, singularities of on-shell S matrix

-A typical resonances situation arises for finite graphs with semiinfinite leads - Different resonances definitions: poles of continued resolvent, singularities of on-shell S matrix - Graphs may exhibit embedded eigenvalues due to invalidity of uniform continuation
+We note that resonances in the example came from perturbations of embedded eigenvalues.
+Let us look at this problem in more generality: - Most typical resonance situations arise for finite graphs with semiinfinite leads - Different resonances definitions: poles of continued resolvent, singularities of on-shell S matrix - Graphs may exhibit embedded eigenvalues due to invalidity of uniform continuation

-- A typical resonances situation arises for finite graphs with semiinfinite leads - Different resonances definitions: poles of continued resolvent, singularities of on-shell S matrix - Graphs may exhibit embedded eigenvalues due to invalidity of uniform continuation - Geometric perturbations of such graphs may turn the embedded eigenvalues into resonances
+We note that resonances in the example came from perturbations of embedded eigenvalues.
+Let us look at this problem in more generality: - Most typical resonance situations arise for finite graphs with semiinfinite leads - Different resonances definitions: poles of continued resolvent, singularities of on-shell S matrix - Graphs may exhibit embedded eigenvalues due to invalidity of uniform continuation - Geometric perturbations of such graphs may turn the embedded eigenvalues into resonances